 Written by Alex Embling

-When planning an Inbound marketing campaign, it’s the Marketing Director’s responsibility to ensure the strategy will deliver on financial goals.
+When planning a marketing campaign, it’s the Marketing Director’s responsibility to ensure the strategy will deliver on financial goals.

-5 Steps To Mapping Financial Goals & Lead Gen Targets For A Successful Inbound Campaign
+5 Steps To Map Lead Gen Targets to Financial Goals For Campaign Success

 Your revenue target is directly linked to your lead generation target and is affected by your retention rates and average order value.